chris-hypercag/cemc-cryosparc-sherlock-install/README.md

 export SUNETID=$USER
 export CS_PATH=$GROUP_HOME/$USER/cryosparc/4.4.1
 ```
 Next, pick a random number five-digit number ending in 0 between 49160 and 65530, and use it as your \<PORTNum\>.
-The port number tells CryoSPARC where to output the GUI when port forwarding to your browser.
+The port number tells CryoSPARC where to output the GUI when ssh tunneling to your browser.
 Note: picking a random port number will reduce the likelyhood of two CryoSPARC master instances using the same port when running on the same node.
 ```
 export PORT_NUM=<PORTNum>
 ```